WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 We suggest that you write a 1 page cover letter introducing yourself.
 We also have [material on how to write a good cover letter and what to look for when you are writing a resume](https://doi.org/10.6084/m9.figshare.21057535.v2).

+### How to Apply

+As of Semester 2, 2023, to be eligible you must [fill out the RCP Student Internship Enrollment form](https://forms.monday.com/forms/000959eede6191bb6ab7faf916483739?r=use1).
+This takes precedence over any other application method.

 ### Key Questions you should ask yourself

 To help understand your interests and identify potential projects, there are five questions we ask you to answer in your cover letter: